MatHuf/TrainsCardGame/README.md

 - If you can play the card, place it face up atop the first card.
 - Repeat the above two steps until you draw a card that can't be played.
 - The game is now over.

+## About

+Trains game designed by Bridget McNally.